nicefaa6waa/genshin-sddm-theme/README.md

 # Genshin Sddm Theme
+#TO FIX COMPATIBILITY ISSUES THIS THEME WILL BE REWRITTEN USING ANOTHER METHOD AND THIS VERSION WILL BE ARCHIVED IN A BRANCH

 An animated genshin sddm-theme, comes with animated background implemented changing backgrounds for the time of day.With every login-session,new wallpaper